apurva1611/Bill-Tracking-Application/README.md

 5. AWS
 6. CircleCI

+## Devops Practices Used:
+1. Continous Integration
+2. Continous Deployment
+3. Microservices
+4. Infrastructure as Code
+5. Monitoring and Logging

 ## Prerequisites for building Application locally:
 1. Install Node.js in your application.
 2. Install MySQl in your application.